 \subsection{The stable Khovanov homology of infinite torus braids}

-We follow Rozansky \cite{Roz12} and Islambouli-Willis \cite{IW} in the description of stable Khovanov homology of infinite torus braids, see \cite{GOR} for further references. \begin{defn} We work in the homotopy category of complexes.
-Let $O^h_+(m)$ denote a complex which starts at the $m$th homological degree:
+We follow Rozansky \cite{Roz12} and Islambouli-Willis \cite{IW} in the description of the stable Khovanov homology of infinite torus braids, see \cite{GOR} for further references. \begin{defn} We work in the homotopy category of complexes in \\$Kom^+(n)$.
+For $m\geq 0$ let $O^h_+(m)$ denote a complex which starts at the $m$th homological degree:

 The \textit{homological order} of a complex $A$, denoted by $|A|_h$, is

 \end{defn}